 So, yeah, sometimes it requires some explanation.
-My son, Lucas, has what many call “severe autism.”
+My son Lucas has what many call “severe autism.”
 He is non-verbal, displays repetitive behaviors, and has pronounced physical characteristics associated with autism.
-Some refer to it as low-functioning and it’s both similar and different to “high functioning”.
+Some refer to it as low-functioning and it’s both similar and different from “high functioning”.
 Even those with a firm understanding of autism, as it relates to their own family, might have no idea what it means when I say it about my own.

 I find that there are misconceptions that might surround my son and, because of that, I just wanted to address a few.
 It’s a list that might not be true for every family, but it will be true for some.
 If not, I know it’s at least true for one.

-1. My son isn’t a superhero and neither am I.
+My Special Needs son isn’t a superhero and neither am I

-It doesn’t, however, make him a super hero.
+It doesn’t, however, make him a superhero.
 It’s who he is.
 He’s a person, like you and me.
 To call him anything else is to separate him from the rest of us and, as a father, that’s the last thing I want.
 He shouldn’t be elevated as “super” and he shouldn’t be pitied as “cursed”.
-Autism doesn’t doesn’t make him less than you or more than you.
-It’s makes him him and, to me, that’s perfect.
+Autism doesn’t make him less than you or more than you.
+It makes him him and, to me, that’s perfect.

 By the same token, I’m not a superhero for loving him or taking care of him.
 He’s my son.
 I brought him here.
 If I didn’t love him or take care of him, I would be a failure as a father.
 That’s a pretty fine line between two extremes.
 Save the “Superhero”.
 I’ll just settle for Dad.
 Trust me.
 Loving this kid is easy.
 You have no idea.

-2. He understands more than people realize…but he doesn’t understand everything.
+He understands more than people realize…but he doesn’t understand everything

 You can think that he’s not conscious of his surroundings, but that’s when he’ll surprise you.
 I know him better than anyone and he still shocks me from time to time.
 During distance learning, his teacher asked that I have him separate Uno cards by color into individual stacks.
 I rolled my video recorder as I rolled my eyes and handed him the deck.